-• Coastal Engineering: The team member should be a technical expert in coastal engineering and have at least 12 years experience in rock work / breakwater projects.

-• ATR Team Leader.
-The ATR team Leader should have experience with breakwater or jetty rock work.
+- Coastal Engineering: The team member should be a technical expert in coastal engineering and have at least 12 years experience in beach fill and dredging projects. - Geotechnical Engineering: The team member should be a registered professional with experience with beach fill and dredging projects. - NEPA Compliance: The team member should have experience in NEPA compliance activities and preparation of Environmental Assessments and writing of specification section "Environmental Protection" for storm damage reduction projects. - ATR Team Leader.
+The ATR team Leader should have experience with beach fill projects.
 The ATR Team Lead may be a co-duty to one of the above review disciplines.